 Ask for information on machine noise levels before you decide to buy.

-Provide ear protection (ear muffs or ear plugs)
+Provide hearing protection (ear muffs or ear plugs)

-At or above the lower exposure action values, ear protection should be available on request to workers.
+At or above the lower exposure action values, hearing protection should be available on request to workers.

-The assessment will need to identify the type of ear protection that will provide appropriate protection.
+The assessment will need to identify the type of hearing protection that will provide appropriate protection.